KrishnaDistributedcomputing/CodeRepo/Django.md

+## What is re_path
+re_path is a function in Django that is used to define URL patterns for Django web applications.
+It is a function in the django.urls module that takes in a regular expression pattern and a view function as arguments, and returns a URL pattern.

+In the example you provided, re_path is being used to define a URL pattern that will match the string 'date'.
+When this URL pattern is matched, the view function views.input will be called.

+For example, if a user navigates to http://example.com/date, the views.input view function will be called and will handle the request.
+The view function is responsible for returning a response to the user, such as an HTML page or a JSON object.

+It's important to note that re_path is just one of the functions available in Django for defining URL patterns.
+Other options include path, url, and include.
+Each of these functions has its own specific use case and syntax.

 ## Different type of URLS in Django
 There are several types of URLs that you can use in a Django web application.
 Some common examples include: